Bayazid Sarker

-Muhammad Bayazid Sarker (born 1 January 1971) is a Bangladeshi economic researcher and central banker.
-He has been working in Bangladesh Bank (BB) since 1999.
-Currently he is the director of Banking Regulation and Policy Department [BRPD].
-He is also an adjunct faculty of business school of North South University.
-In 2007, Sarker developed a theoretical structure of migrants’ sponsored bank [MSB] as an alternative source of external financing for developing economies like Bangladesh.
-The idea of MSB also presented by Sarker in Kuala Lumpur, April 15, 2008.
-According to Sarker's developed concept, MSB banking model is equally applicable for developing or emerging economies deficient in both capital and foreign exchange coupled having a good base of non-residents earning abroad.
+Muhammad Bayazid Sarker (born January 1, 1971) is a Bangladeshi economic researcher and central banker.
+He has been working at Bangladesh Bank (BB) since 1999.
+Currently he is the director of the Banking Regulation and Policy Department [BRPD].
+He is also an adjunct faculty of the business school of North South University.
+In 2007, Sarker developed a theoretical structure of migrants' sponsored bank [MSB] as an alternative source of external financing for developing economies like Bangladesh.
+The idea of MSB was also presented by Sarker in Kuala Lumpur on April 15, 2008.
+According to Sarker's developed concept, the MSB banking model is equally applicable for developing or emerging economies deficient in both capital and foreign exchange coupled with having a good base of non-residents earning abroad.